Society of Professional Journalists: Eugene S. Pulliam First Amendment Award

 The Eugene S. Pulliam First Amendment Award is awarded annually by the Society of Professional Journalists in honor of publisher Eugene S. Pulliam's dedication to First Amendment rights and values.
 The award seeks "to honor a person or persons who have fought to protect and preserve one or more of the rights guaranteed by the First Amendment."
+No winners were announced from 2021 to 2024 but The State News, Michigan State University was awarded it in September 2025.